Updated: Jul 13

 When our twins were 6 weeks old, my husband and I started a bedtime routine for them.
 I was determined to have them sleeping peacefully so my husband and I could enjoy dinner together.
 We gave them a bath, story and a feed and bedtime was approximately the same time each night.
 It took a long time to establish this bedtime routine.
 One of the twins became sick and was unsettled, and then the other one was sick.
 Sometimes they would not sleep and cry a lot.
 Other times we had family and friends around for dinner and the routine was lost.
 We were far from perfect, but we persisted and the routine paid off.
 For the most part, the twins started sleeping through the night and had more energy and less mood swings during the day.

-The World Health Organization issued guidelines that children need "good quality sleep".
+The World Health Organization issued guidelines that children need "good quality sleep."
 I interpret this as infants should be placed in their cribs (on their backs) to sleep and not left in car seats and strollers.
+This will create better quality sleep.
 This advice is for naps as well.

 Establishing good bedtime practices will allow you and your child to have more sleep which is essential for everyone.